-If S is a set of objects in a Tannakian category \mathbf{T} over a field k, we define the tensor category generated by S to be the smallest full subcategory \mathbf{T}' of \mathbf{T} containing S and closed under the formation of subobjects, quotient objects, direct sums, duals, and finite tensor products (hence it contains with any object X of \mathbf{T} , all objects isomorphic to X).
+When S is a set of objects in a Tannakian category T over a field k, we define the tensor category generated by S to be the smallest full subcategory T' of T containing S and closed under the formation of subobjects, quotient objects, direct sums, duals, and finite tensor products (in particular, it contains with any object X of T, all objects isomorphic to X).
 It is again a Tannakian category over k.

-We often write V(R') for $V \otimes_R R'$.
-Other notations agree with those of (Milne 1993) except that here we denote the field of fractions of the Witt vectors by B.
+We often write V(R') for $V \otimes_R R'$ .
+Other notation agrees with that in Milne 1994 except that here we denote the field of fractions of the Witt vectors by B.

-1. Abelian Motives and Their Mumford-Tate Groups
+1 Abelian Motives and Their Mumford-Tate Groups